 - Turner-King, Rachel, 2018.
 Creating welcoming spaces in the city : exploring the theory and practice of ?hospitality' in two regional theatres.
 Research in Drama Education: The Journal of Applied Theatre and Performance, 23 (3), pp. 421-437

 - Gallagher, K., Turner-King, Rachel, 2020.
-Performing a living museum of memories : beholding young people's experiences and expressions of care through oral history performance.
-Thompson, J.; Stuart-Fisher , A. (eds.), Performing Care: New perspectives on socially engaged performance, Manchester University Press
+Performing a museum of living memories : beholding young people's experiences and expressions of care through oral history performance.
+Stuart-Fisher , A.; Thompson, J. (eds.), Performing Care: New perspectives on socially engaged performance, Manchester, Manchester University Press

 - Turner-King, Rachel, 2020.
 "Listen! we have something to say!? researching collaborative co-creation with youth using oral history and devising in a disunited kingdom.
-Gallagher, Kathleen; J.Rodricks, Dirk; Jacobson, Kelsey (eds.), Global Youth Citizenry and Radical Hope: Enacting Community-Engaged Research through Performative Methodologies, Springer
+In Gallagher, Kathleen; J.Rodricks, Dirk; Jacobson, Kelsey (eds.), Global Youth Citizenry and Radical Hope: Enacting Community-Engaged Research through Performative Methodologies, Singapore, Springer, pp. 47-66

 - Turner-King, Rachel, Kershaw, Baz, 2019.
 From human anatomy to the global banking crisis : exploring Warwick Arts Centre's commitment to artist-academic collaboration.
 In Finneran, Michael; Anderson, Michael (eds.), Education and Theatres: Beyond the Four Walls, Springer, pp. 97-113